mkadlec/Dualler/README.md

 - *value*: Unique value of dual list box container
 - *moveAllBtn*: Whether the move all buttons is available.
 Defaults to true.
 - *maxAllBtn*:  The threshold on the move-all before issuing a warning.
 Defaults to 500.
+- *store-values*: Store the values in the right box in a hidden field as a comma separated string.
+Defaults to false.
+- *sort*: true/false, whether to sort the listboxes after each selection.
+Defaults to false.

 Will update more soon.